descostesn/chromglycomethods/figure2/B/README.md

 ## Description

 Volcano plot indicating the differentially expressed genes upon degradation of OGT by siRNA in mouse ES cells.
-We found 867 down regulated (dark blue) and 594 upregulated genes (dark red).
+We found 867 dow- (dark blue) and 594 up- (dark red) regulated genes.
 Among these, 44 down- and 12 up-regulated genes have a fold-change higher than two.
-33 down- (light blue) and 2 up-regulated (orange) genes had an O-GlcNac peaks.
+33 down- (light blue) and 2 up- (orange) regulated genes had an O-GlcNac peaks.
 Note that the differences with the numbers obtained with the script below are due to the conversion from ensembl to symbol.

 ## Data